CruGlobal/crubrand/README.md

 ## Installation

-The recommended installation method is Bower, but you can install the Media module via a Git Submodule, or copy and paste.
+The recommended installation method is Bower, but you can install the project via a Git Submodule, or copy and paste.

 ### Install using Bower: